neutron-org/neutron-docs/docs/neutron/tokenomics/reserve/messages.md

     /// Denom in which Reserve will hold it's funds. pub denom: String,

-    /// The address of the main DAO.
+    /// The address of the Neutron DAO.
 It's capable of pausing and unpausing the contract. pub main_dao_address: String,

     /// The address of the DAO guardian.
 The security DAO is capable only of pausing the contract.